-- 1 From Configure, choose Fiery Server > Job Log. - 2 To configure the Fiery server to automatically export the Job Log via E-mail or SMB, select Enable Auto Export Job Logs. - If you select this option, specify a date and time for the export to occur.
-The Job Log is exported as a CSV (Comma Separated Values) file. - 3 To ensure that the Job Log is cleared automatically after it is exported, select Clear job log after exporting.
+- 1 From Configure, choose Fiery Server > Job Log. - 2 To configure the Fiery server to automatically export the Job Log, select Enable Auto Export Job Logs.

+If you select this option, specify a date and time for the export to occur.
+The Job Log is exported as a CSV (Comma Separated Values) file.

+3 To ensure that the Job Log is cleared automatically after it is exported, select Clear job log after exporting.